 Planned and already implemented Alumni Special Projects

-In 2017, 145 alumni from developing and newly industrialised countries participated in further education seminars and trade fairs as well as in specialist conferences and conventions; in 2016, 204 alumni participated.
+In 2018, 225 alumni from developing and newly industrialised countries participated in further education seminars and trade fairs as well as in specialist conferences and conventions.
 The target-group participants come from a broad range of regions and professions.
 In order to review whether the objectives of the Alumni Special Projects have been reached, the participants are asked for feedback immediately after each event.
 Questions are asked about procedures at the trade fairs and conventions and the quality of the preceding specialist seminar.
 Overall, the response to the events is very positive.

-For example, 30 out of 50 alumni attending the AGRITECHNICA 2017 in Hanover reported they had made business contacts.
+For example, 32 out of 50 alumni attending the HANNOVER MESSE 2019 reported they had made business contacts.

 According to the respondents, a large number of alumni stay in touch with other participants, the German higher education institutions, and business partners.
 In other words, the Alumni Special Projects programme is successful in helping alumni continue their education, exchange ideas, and establish contacts in the academic and professional community.